How to Protect Yourself From Fraudulent Emails

 Another popular Phishing email scam is to send you an email with an attachment.
 The email claims that the attachment is something useful like a tax rebate or an invoice.
 Unfortunately, you are not getting an unexpected tax rebate as it is actually a virus that infects your computer with malware.
 This malware is designed to steal your personal details and your banking details.
 They may even hold your device to ransom and force you to pay a large fee to release it.

-How to spot a scam email (they could have some or none of these)
+How to spot a scam email

 The email doesn’t match the company website address.
 Established businesses don’t use Gmail or Hotmail addresses.